Anchorage, Alaska: Wildlife

 A diverse wildlife population exists within urban Anchorage and the surrounding area.
 Approximately 250 black bears and 60 grizzly bears live in the area.
 Bears are regularly sighted within the city.
 Moose are also a common sight; in the Anchorage Bowl, there is a summer population of approximately 250 moose, increasing to as many as 1,000 during the winter.
 They are a hazard to drivers, with over 100 moose killed by cars each year.
 Two people were stomped to death, in 1993 and 1995, in Anchorage.
 Cross-country skiers and dog mushers using city trails have been charged by moose on numerous occasions; the Alaska Department of Fish and Game has to kill some individual aggressive moose in the city every year.
-Thinhorn sheep are often viewed quite close to the road at Windy Point.
-Approximately thirty northern timber wolves reside in the Anchorage area.
+Dall sheep are often viewed quite close to the road at Windy Point.

+In addition, approximately thirty northern timber wolves reside in the Anchorage area.
 In 2007, several dogs were killed by timber wolves while on walks with their owners.
 There are also beaver dams in local creeks and lakes, and sightings of foxes and kits in parking lots close to wooded areas in the spring are common.
 Along the Seward Highway headed toward Kenai, there are common sightings of beluga whales in the Turnagain Arm.
 Lynxes are occasionally sighted in Anchorage as well.
 Within the Municipality there are also a number of streams that host salmon runs.
 Fishing for salmon at Ship Creek next to downtown is popular in the summer.